 Attracting STEM talent

-Keith Johnson, Industry Sector Manager at RS, agrees.
+Tim Sharpe, Industry Sector Manager at RS Components, agrees.
 “It’s vital that young people are encouraged into STEM-related subjects, and then companies in the aerospace and defence sector need to work hard to get the best of that talent to work for them,” he says.
-“Part of the answer is apprenticeships –we’ve seen thousands of programmes start up around the industry in recent years, but it’s also about going out and getting involved with young people, engaging them in STEM subjects and getting them enthusiastic about a potential career as an engineer.”
+“Part of the answer is apprenticeships – we’ve seen thousands of programmes start up around the industry in recent years, but it’s also about going out and getting involved with young people, engaging them in STEM subjects and getting them enthusiastic about a potential career as an engineer.”

 Building for the future